cybercampus-se/cybercampus-se.github.io/content/docs/publications/vulnerabilites.md

 # Found vulnerabilities

-We are proud to present that we have found a total of 45 CVE:s.
+We have found a total of 45 CVE:s.